50 DIY Pine Cone Craft Ideas: Transform Nature’s Treasures into Stunning Decor Eco-Friendly Crafts

 Cleaning and Sanitizing Your Pine Cones

 First things first: those beautiful pine cones need a good cleaning.
 Rinse them under water to remove dirt and debris, then choose your sanitizing method.
 You can bake them at 200°F for about 30 minutes—just watch them carefully and keep your kitchen ventilated because that pine scent gets intense.
 Alternatively, soak them in a mixture of water and white vinegar (1:1 ratio) for 20-30 minutes, then let them dry completely.
-This kills any hidden critters and eliminates mold spores.

 Opening Closed Pine Cones